Carbon Offsetting and Beyond

 Reforestation: Then and Now

-Included below is a representative sample of past reforestation efforts (those that are more than one year old, where a difference in size can be noted).
+Included below is a representative sample of past reforestation efforts.
 To the left are pictures taken during the course (on the date noted), and to the right are how the trees look today.

 Tropical Biology: May 2009